School District Responsibilities

-Rather than an affidavit or unsworn declaration, private tutors are to submit to the school district a list of all students they are privately tutoring.
+Rather than an affidavit, private tutors are to submit to the school district a list of all students they are privately tutoring.
 Parents are to provide written assurance to the school district that the legal instructional requirements have been met and immunization and medical services records.

 Transferring to Another District